mathworks/MATLAB-Central-SDK-for-Nodejs/README.md

 ```

-5: Save the gettingStarted.js file and run the application with the following command
+Save the gettingStarted.js file.

+6. Run the script created with the following command

 ```sh
 node gettingStarted.js